darlatan/thgtoa/guide.md

 -   Bellingcat, Digital Research Tutorial: Geolocating (Allegedly) Corrupt Venezuelan Officials in Europe <https://www.youtube.com/watch?v=bS6gYWM4kzY> <sup>[[Invidious]][112]</sup>

+### Gait Recognition and Other Long-Range Biometrics

 Even if you are not looking at the camera, they can still figure out who you are[^161], make out your emotions[^162], analyze your gait[^163]'[^164]'[^165], read your lips[^166], analyze the behavior of your eyes[^167], and probably guess your political affiliation[^168]'[^169].

+Contrary to popular belief and pop culture, modern gait recognition systems aren't fooled by simply changing how you walk (ex. with something uncomfortable in your shoe), as they analyze the way your body's muscles move across your entire body, as you perform certain actions.
+The best way to fool modern gait recognition is to wear loose clothes that obscure the way your muscles move as you perform actions.

+Other things than can be used to identify you include your earlobes, which are actually more identifiable than fingerprints, or even the shape of your skull.
+As such, soft headcoverings such as balaclavas are not recommendable for obscuring your identity - they make you look incredibly suspicious, while also conforming to the shape of your skull.

 ![][113]